 Set up and pack down.
 Although not quite as fun as the selling, it is always worth asking for a hand.
-Allow some extra time to make your sale look great and see if you know anyone with a flair for a window display that could lend a hand.
+Allow some extra time to make your sale look great, and see if you know anyone with a creative flair that could lend a hand setting up.